Shesha

 The Narayana form of Vishnu is often depicted as resting on Shesha, accompanied by his consort Lakshmi.
-Adishesha is considered as one of the two mounts of Vishnu alongside Garuda.
+Shesha is considered as one of the two mounts of Vishnu alongside Garuda.
 He is said to have descended upon Earth in the following human forms or incarnations: Lakshmana, brother of Vishnu's incarnation Rama during the Treta Yuga, and according to some traditions, as Balarama, brother of Vishnu's incarnation Krishna during the Dvapara Yuga.
 According to the Mahabharata (Adi Parva), his father was Kashyapa and his mother Kadru, though in other accounts, he is usually a primordial being created by Vishnu.

 His name means "he who remains", from the Sanskrit root śiṣ, because even as the world is destroyed at the end of each kalpa, Shesha remains as he is.

 Form

-Adishesha is generally depicted with a massive form that floats coiled through space, or upon the Ocean of Milk, to form the bed upon which Vishnu lays.
+Shesha is generally depicted with a massive form that floats coiled through space, or upon the Ocean of Milk, to form the bed upon which Vishnu lies.
 Sometimes, he is depicted as a five-headed or seven-headed or a ten-headed serpent; but more commonly as one thousand-headed, or five thousand-headed, or even as many as a one million-headed serpent; sometimes with each head wearing an ornate crown.

-Origin
+Origin and legends

-According to the Mahabharata, Adishesha was born to the sage Kashyapa and his wife Kadru.
+According to the Mahabharata, Shesha was born to the sage Kashyapa and his wife Kadru.
 Kadru gave birth to a thousand snakes, of which Shesha was the eldest.
 After Shesha, Vasuki, Iravati and Takshaka were born, in that order.
 A lot of Shesha's brothers were cruel and were bent upon inflicting harm on others.
 They were even unkind to Garuda, who was Kashyapa's son through Vinata, sister of Kadru.
 (Kadru and Vinata were daughters of Daksha).

-Shesha, disgusted by the cruel acts of his brothers, left his mother and kin, and took to austere penances.
+Shesha, disgusted by the cruel acts of his brothers, left his mother and kin, and took on austere penances.
 He lived on air and meditated in places including Gandhamadhana, Badrikashrama, Gokarna, Pushkara, and the Himalayas.
 His penances were so severe that his flesh, skin, and muscles dried up and merged with his frame.
 Brahma, convinced of Shesha's will, asked Shesha to request a boon.
 Shesha asked that he be able to keep his mind under control so that he could continue to perform ascetic penances.
 Brahma gladly accepted the request.
 Brahma then asked a favour of Shesha: to go beneath the precarious earth and stabilise it.
 Shesha agreed and went to the netherworld and stabilised Bhumi with his hood.
 He is believed to support her even today, thus making Patala his perennial residence.